-I got thinking about this issue after watching a documentary called The Age of Anxiety, which was aired on Doc Zone on CBC, Canada’s public broadcaster (it can be viewed online here, but only in Canada unfortunately).
+I got thinking about this issue after watching a documentary called The Age of Anxiety, which was aired on Doc Zone on CBC, Canada’s public broadcaster (it can be viewed on the CBC site here, but only in Canada unfortunately).
 According to the producer, “The medical definition of what constitutes an anxiety disorder is expanding to include so many aspects of normal human behaviour that we’re in danger of turning half the population into psychiatric patients.”

-One woman featured in the documentary appeared to have high levels of neuroticism (I use that in a psychological rather than a pejorative sense).
+One woman featured in the documentary appeared to have high levels of neuroticism (in a psychological rather than pejorative sense).
 She was shown hosting some friends for what was essentially a DSM self-diagnosis dinner party.
 At the end of their discussion, they concluded that all of them, and probably most people in general, “meet the threshold” for an anxiety disorder.

 The DSM, the “bible” of psychiatry, was never intended to be a paint-by-numbers self-diagnosis tool.
 Someone might think check, check, check, I meet all the criteria for this disorder, but there’s an important piece that’s very easy to overlook.
 In the DSM-5, criterion D for diagnosing generalized anxiety disorder is: “The anxiety, worry, or physical symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.”
 That “clinically significant distress” is where clinical judgment is called on to distinguish between “normal” and “disorder”.

-A medical historian interviewed for the documentary suggested that if your problem can be corrected by a new boyfriend or a cheque for $5000, you probably don’t have a psychiatric disorder.
+The film interviewed a medical historian who suggested that if your problem can be corrected by a new boyfriend or a cheque for $5000, you probably don’t have a psychiatric disorder.
 Simplistic, yes, but still a good point.
 What is not helpful is when medical professionals contribute to the blurring of boundaries.
-A psychiatrist interviewed for the film speculated that “by age 32, 50% of the population might qualify for an anxiety disorder”.
+A psychiatrist who was interviewed speculated that “by age 32, 50% of the population might qualify for an anxiety disorder”.
 If it’s uninformed people doing the diagnosing, perhaps, but not if it’s a skilled clinician.